isomerpages/moe-xingnanpri/_xingnan/Our School/Our Identity.md

 .
 <br>

-#### Our School Song.
+#### Our School Song

 <p align="center">
-Once a little village school it was but today an ultra-modern school <br>
+Once a little village school it was but today a forward-looking school. <br>
-And we have the best facilities in Xingnan Primary School.<br>
+Every child is of worth and can learn in Xingnan Primary School.<br>
-We will strive to always do our best in our studies and the CCAs<br>
+We will strive to always do our best in our studies and the CCAs.<br>
 To be useful,loyal citizens and to love our Singapore.<br>
 We are proud of Xingnan Primary School and we're proud of our teachers too. <br>
 We'll hold our heads up high, for country and for school.